developersCradle/books/README.md

  This will be my remote place to store books, when **progressing** thought them.
 They contain the **notes** also!

+ > I created to this to have some way for my future employer to see that I know this stuff and add links to cv that "these i have read".

+- Todo check the lisences!
+Some have Creative and some are free.
+Some are not.

 <p align="center">
     <img id="effective java" src="EffectiveJava.JPG" style="width: 300px;">
 </p>